IMPORTANCE OF ENVIRONMENTAL

 - Clamshell packaging – A clamshell is a one-piece container consisting of two halves joined by a hinge area which allows the structure to come together to close to store products such as fruit.

-- Deliver products safely and securely.
+- Products are delivered safely and securely.

-- Consumers receive the products safely and securely.
+- Consumers receive products safely and securely.

 - Hazardous materials are as safe as possible and conform with best practices.